In the Tall City, the Sky’s the Limit!

 The Western United Life Building

-In 2018, the Midland Development Corporation purchased the block where the Western United Life Building sat vacant alone.
+In 2018, the Midland Development Corporation purchased the block where the Western United Life Building sat vacant and alone.
 Renovation was not feasible, so in 2023, the building and the remaining structures on the block were demolished to make room for something new for both Midlanders and visitors to enjoy.

 To learn more about the Western United Life Building, please read our research on the building's history.